IesTim/chess-notes/Openings/London.md

 # London System
 The London system is a solid opening for white.
 It is notorious for its simple ideas and solid structure.
 ## General Set-up
-The general setup for white is the following:
+The main line is the following:

 ```chess
 fen: rnbqkbnr/pppppppp/8/8/3P1B2/2PBPN2/PP1N1PPP/R2QK2R b KQkq - 10 9